survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

         // The same applies to `exclude`.
         include: path.join(__dirname, "app"),
         exclude(path) {
-          // You can perform more complicated checks
+          // You can perform more complicated checks  as well. return path.match(/node_modules/);
-          // through functions if you want.
-          return path.match(/node_modules/);
         },

-        // **Actions**
-        // Apply loaders the matched files.
+        // **Actions** to apply loaders to the matched files.
         use: "babel-loader",
       },
     ],